n-a-n-d-a-n/network-route-optimizer/README.md

 A Flask web application that simulates and visualises network routing algorithms with real-time congestion modelling, packet analysis, and live network diagnostics.

-Built as a Computer Networks course project (Group 10).
+Built as a Computer Networks project.
 ---

 ## Features